 Snoring is not only a disruption for others.
 It could also be a sign of a serious sleep disorder.
 When episodes of breathing cessation occur while sleeping, this is called sleep apnea.
 It can be a dangerous condition with serious health implications, including death.
 Snoring is one symptom associated with sleep apnea and can alert those with this condition that they may need treatment.
-If you live in the Smyrna or Sandy Springs area and frequently snore, Dr. Wayne Suway DDS, MAGD, offers effective treatments for snoring and sleep apnea.
+If you live in the Smyrna or Sandy Springs area and frequently snore, Dr. Wayne Suway DDS, MAGD, D.ABDSM, offers effective treatments for snoring and sleep apnea.

 While there are several types of sleep apnea, the most common type is obstructive sleep apnea or OSA.
 This occurs when the tongue or tissues in the back of the mouth cause a blockage over the airway when sleeping.
 Breathing can stop for up to 90 seconds, causing disruption in sleep as the body gasps for air and adjusts to remove the obstruction.
 Those with obstructive sleep apnea may snore and gasp throughout the night, impacting their quality of sleep.
 The noises caused by OSA can also disrupt the sleep of anyone near, causing restless nights for others in the household.

 Risks of Obstructive Sleep Apnea

 Snoring is the most noticeable symptom of OSA, but it is far from the most serious symptom or risk of this sleeping disorder.
 Those with OSA can stop breathing hundreds of times per night, causing stress on the heart and other organs.
 Sleep apnea causes the person to partially wake up with each episode, reducing the REM level of sleep.
 Even after eight hours of rest, sleep apnea sufferers can wake up tired and fatigued.
 They may have headaches, memory dysfunction and acid reflux.
 More concerning is the serious health risks, including: